What Are The First Signs Of Glaucoma?

 Your eye doctor will most likely use the latest imaging technologies, such as a digital retinal image (DRI) or an OCT scan.
 The DRI is a digital photograph of the retina and optic nerve and the OCT scan analyzes the layers of the optic nerve and retina.
 Both of these technologies allow the eye doctor to discover the first signs of this eye disease.

 Even though glaucoma cannot be prevented, early detection is the best way to protect your vision.
-If you suspect that you may have glaucoma or if you are due for an eye examination, contact Regional Eye Center to schedule an appointment today.Our practice serves patients from Americus, Leesburg, Montezuma, and Albany, Georgia and surrounding communities.
+If you suspect that you may have glaucoma or if you are due for an eye examination, contact Regional Eye Center to schedule an appointment today.Our practice serves patients from Americus, Leesburg, Albany, and , Georgia and surrounding communities.